-The life insurance non-par contracts consist of single premium endowment policy.
+The life insurance non-par contracts consist of single premium and regular premium endowment policy.

 The risk under any insurance contract is the possibility that the insured event occurs and thus the uncertainty of the amount of the resulting claim.
-However, considering the nature of the guaranteed benefits (guaranteed simple interest rate at 2.00%) under the product, the key risk to the company is the investment return assumption.
+However, considering the nature of the guaranteed benefits (guaranteed simple interest rate at 1.00 % to 2.40%) under the product, the key risk to the company is the investment return assumption.